tonytw1/osm-jigsaw/README.md

 ### Considerations

 The OpenStreetMap data model is a fairly unstructured, flat format.
-It consists of primitive elements: nodes (points), ways (paths of points) and relations (composites of nodes, ways and other relations)
+It consists of primitive elements: nodes (points), ways (paths of points) and relations (compositions of nodes, ways and other relations)

 The full dataset contains around 5 billion elements and is in the region of 70Gb compressed.